sellmair/kompass/README.md

 #### Routing (Replacing the current route)

-Kompass allows you to modify the "routing stack" in any arbitrary way, so replacing the current route should be no problem.
  Let's assume the user successfully logged into your app.
 This should result in the current `LoginRoute` being replaced by the `ContactListRoute`